chentoGHB/AI/README.md

 split the Subnet Requirements into 2 requirement of how many host needed or how many subnet needed remove growth percentages

+# subnet Calculator
+create a subnet calculator with the college of DuPage and CIT and Tony Chen on the top of the page